icearla16-hub/bcog-final_project/README.md

       t.right(90)
       t.forward(10)

+Also, the Turtle should have a function to "sense" when it reaches a fork (i.e., when the spaces on either side are not occupied by a blockade) to prompt a question.

 ### 3. Reading and displaying text from separate files, handling user inputs
 > NOTE: Homework 3 may be a helpful reference